 At the completion of this activity, participants should be able to:

 This program is designed for members of the general public.
+It an intensive training program rather than a retreat or a vacation.
 Meditation experience is not necessary to participate in MSC.
 All are welcome!

 Program activities include short talks, experiential exercises, meditation, group discussion, and home practices.
 MSC is an opportunity to explore how we typically respond when difficulties arise in our lives and to learn tools for becoming a warm and supportive companion to ourselves.